kuanyuchen123/VGG16_CIFAR10/README.md

 # VGG16_CIFAR10
-An implementation of VGG16 network with torch
+An implementation of VGG16 network with pytorch

 Trained on CIFAR10 dataset